inrupt/experimental-solid-graphql-js/README.md

 The default development server username and password are: hello@example.com / abc123.

-You can also log into solidweb.me with the same credentials.
+You can also log into solidweb.me with the credentials music@demo.org / musicDemo